harism/android-pagecurl/README.md

 ============
 Project for implementing 'page curl' effect on Android + OpenGL ES 1.0 (possibly 1.1/2.0 too if there's clear advantage in using them).
 Feel free to use everything found here on what ever purpose you can imagine of.
-With the exception of images I'm using as example as they are randomly selected from Google Images.
+With the exception of images being used as an example as they are randomly selected from Google Images.
 And application icon is borrowed from [deviantART](http://browse.deviantart.com/customization/icons/dock/#/dz0w8n).
 Besides these exceptions, let it be as-is implementation or - maybe more preferably - as an example for implementing your own effect.